HavenMcG/engine-00/README.md

 Forest monster asset from https://opengameart.org/content/forest-monster and is in the public domain.

 External libraries used:
-GLAD for OpenGL function handles.
+GLAD for fetching OpenGL function pointers.
 GLFW for window creation.
 GLM for vector/matrix/quaternion math.
 stb_image for loading texture files.